 \subsection{Production cavity}

+The PC will be seeded with the HPL, a linear polarized laser beam from a single-frequency, low-noise laser system operating at 1064\,nm capable of injecting up to 50\,W to the cavity.
+The HPL is based on a master-oscillator power-amplifier configuration (MOPA) with an ultra stable Nd:YAG seed laser in non-planar ring-oscillator configuration \cite{HPLB} and a low-noise Nd:YVO$_4$ amplifier \cite{HPLC} with a high spatial purity.
+The challenge for the laser design is to generate a high power beam with small fluctuations and drifts that allows for a highly efficient coupling of the light into the PC.
+In this regard the chosen MOPA design is advantageous as it preserves the high frequency stability of the seed laser and has, compared to an oscillator, relatively low intensity levels in the gain material such that thermally induced wave front distortions and depolarization effects can be minimized.

-Using mirrors with the same specifications for the PC means its power build-up factor is expected to be $16\,000\pm2\,000$, identical to the resonant enhancement of the RC.
-The PC will be seeded with a linear polarized laser beam from a single frequency, low noise laser system operating at 1064\,nm.
-This system is based on a nonplanar-ring-oscillator (Coherent Mephisto 2000) amplified by a neoVAN 4S-HP amplifier (similar to \cite{HPL}) giving a maximum output power of ~70\,W. A frequency stabilization system with a control bandwidth of $\sim300\,\text{kHz}$ will maintain the resonance of the laser with respect to the length of the PC using the standard Pound-Drever-Hall (PDH) technique \cite{PDH,Black}.
+Light from the HPL will then be incident on the PC.
+The PC will use mirrors with identical dielectric coatings as the RC mirrors.
+Therefore, the PC power build-up factor is also expected to be $16\,000\pm2\,000$, the same as the resonant enhancement of the RC.
+A frequency stabilization system with a unity gain frequency of $\sim300\,\text{kHz}$ will maintain the resonance of the laser with respect to the length of the PC using the standard Pound-Drever-Hall (PDH) technique \cite{PDH,Black}.
 The sensing scheme and the loop gain are expected to keep the laser frequency within a hundredth of the half-width-half-maximum (HWHM) of the cavity resonance corresponding to a relative power noise inside the cavity to a RMS value $<$100\,ppm.